starbeamjs/starbeam/docs/PACKAGE-SURFACE-PER-ROADMAP.md

 - export cleanup plan;
 - package split proposal such as `@starbeam/reactivity`.

+**PER7 conclusion:** The primitive split is recorded as a taxonomy, with no manifest, export, generated artifact, or runtime behavior change.
+The app/library-facing primitive surface is `Cell`, `Marker`, `Formula`, `CachedFormula`, `Static`, `read`, and primitive helper types.
+Runtime registration, tracking frames, tag/protocol guards, and debug setup are not app/library primitives, but they cannot be hidden until their adapter/runtime callers have a replacement import path.
+A package split such as `@starbeam/reactivity` is not justified by the current evidence.

-**Validation:** declaration and artifact inspection before any export move.
+**Validation:** docs diff for the taxonomy.
+Declaration and artifact inspection before any later export move.

 ## 8. Protocol surfaces and compatibility policy